 Independent Examination: An independent process where formal objections to a DPD made at Submission stage are considered by a government inspector.
-The Examination itself will be run by a government inspector.
+The examination itself is run by the Inspector, not the local planning authority.
 Many objections to DPDs will be considered through written comments made by the objector and the council.
 However, objectors have a right to make their case in person at the Examination if they choose.